Andreaux/Nextcloud-Docker-Compose-Traefik/README.md

 # WARNING!
 Previous versions of this stack use MariaDB.
 For this version, I transitioned to Postgres.
 If you are using a previous version of this stack, be aware that you will loose DB contents if you deploy this new stack.

-# Nextcloud docker-compose template with Postgres, Redis, Collabora CODE and Cron jobs with traefik labels
+# Nextcloud docker-compose template with Postgres, Redis, Collabora CODE and Cron jobs with Traefik labels

 This is my Nextcloud Docker-Compose "all-in-one" template.